Updated on 21 April 2020

 Arrival and departure of Lithuanian citizens to and from Lithuania

-- Lithuanian citizens are forbidden to leave Lithuania unless they return to their place of residence, go to their place of work, or leave with the permission of the head of the Lithuanian State Border Guard Service or of his authorized person.
+- Lithuanian citizens are forbidden to leave Lithuania unless they return to their place of permanent residence, go to their place of work, are drivers and crew members in international commercial cargo operations, or leave with the permission of the head of the Lithuanian State Border Guard Service or of his authorized person.

 Arrival of foreign nationals to Lithuania

 Foreigners are banned to arrive in the country, excluding: